 Landing page.
 This could be a preview or “coming soon” page, a webinar registration page, a thank you page or a simple page with a newsletter opt-in.

 Sales page.
 Brand photos will help to convey the message behind a product or service offering, sparking the viewer to imagine themselves using the product or service and communicating its features.

 Website.
 There are so many opportunities to use images on your website, and creating beautiful, branded imagery will instantly catch your viewer’s eye, communicating your style and telling the story of what you do or offer.
 Use photos as background images in a parallax or banner section, as thumbnails that illustrate various categories of content, or to showcase your own work, share your process, or provide a look at your workspace.

 Digital content.
 Using photos on the covers of e-books, workbooks, cheatsheets, catalogues or guides help to showcase the product, creating interest around it and selling a particular lifestyle or concept.
 Not to mention that - again - by using your own brand photos, your content will instantly stand out and be recognizable in a folder of downloads or desktop.

 Product photography.
 Product features are deemed as more trustworthy if product can be seen “in action”.
 During my boutique days, I experienced this firsthand with product shots in the online store and also sneak peeks at products that we would share on social media.
 Focus on showcasing high quality and detailed images.

 Newsletters or emails.
 If you offer your community a newsletter or use email marketing, think about including imagery within these, even if that’s as a header that is part of the template, or a photo to showcase a new product or to illustrate a point.

-The Visual Strategy Masterclass is now open for enrolment!
+The Visual Strategy Masterclass might just be for you!